 In 1983 Jessie and James Camp decided to do more of what they loved and believed in; connect youth with the great outdoors.
 Inspired by working together at Camp Unalayee, a wilderness backpacking camp, and the Pacific Environmental Education Center Jessie and James founded the small, family-run, nonprofit outdoor education organization FIELDGUIDES INC.

 Galen has spent much of his life immersed in outdoor education and youth leadership programs.
-These experiences instilled the importance of respecting and spending time outdoors and also brought Galen into contact with Travis Winter.
-The two met at the age of 15 on an 11 day backpacking trip at Camp Unalayee and quickly became friends and later co-workers at both Camp Unalayee and FIELDGUIDES.
-Together they now manage FIELDGUIDES with the same indispensable respect for family, community, and enjoyment of nature as Jessie and James before them.
-In turn, they bring an enthusiasm of venturing further into the wilderness, leading youth backpacking trips similar to the ones that were so influential in their lives.
+These experiences instilled the importance of respecting and spending time outdoors and also brought Galen into contact with Becca Eastman.
+The two met when they were just babies at a wilderness backpacking camp where Galen's parents worked each summer and Becca's dad was the director.
+As lifelong friends and eventual co-workers, they feel lucky to work together with the same indispensable respect for family, community, and enjoyment of nature as Jessie and James before them.
+Becca now works alongside Galen doing program development and outreach, bringing her experience as a middle school science teacher and her newest family member to their programs.
 Their lifelong involvement with the outdoors has impressed upon them the ever increasing need to spend quality time in the backcountry and foster the physical and mental growth that is needed to build self confidence, strong communities, and help protect the natural world. |

 |